49th Aero Squadron: Organization and training

 Formed at Kelly Field No. 1, San Antonio, Texas on 6 August 1917.
 During its initial indoctrination training at Kelly Field, many squadron members were reassigned to other squadrons, however on 25 August, personnel from the 68th Aero Squadron were assigned to the 49th.
 After about a month of basic training as soldiers, the squadron was moved to the newly opened Kelly Field No. 2 where they began training with Curtiss JN-4 Jennys as a school squadron.

 On 16 November, training ended and the squadron moved back to Kelly Field No. 1 to await orders for overseas deployment.
 On 21 November, an additional 65 men were assigned to the 49th Squadron, and the unit entrained in San Antonio bound for Garden City, Long Island, New York.

 The squadron arrived in New York on 3 January 1918.
 Several weeks were spent at the Aviation Concentration Center, sailing for Liverpool, England on 9 January, arriving on 23 January.
 The squadron disembarked the ship the next day and marched to the Liverpool railway station where a train took them to Winchester, Hampshire, on the south coast of England.
 Winchester was reached that evening and the squadron detrained and marched to the Romsey Rest Camp where the squadron remained for a week.
 On 31 January, the 49th Squadron was divided up into separate flights for training by the Royal Flying Corps in England.
 Flight "A" and "D" were assigned to the Castle Bromwich Aerodrome, Birmingham; Flight "B" was assigned to Bicester Aerodrome, Oxford, and "C" flight to Rendcomb Aerodrome, Cirencester.
 The flight officers wee ordered to the Third Air Instructional Center, Issoudun Aerodrome, France for combat training.

-The squadron was re-assembled at Castle Bromwich Aerodrome on 5 April where additional training was received until 24 June.
+The squadron was re-assembled at Castle Bromwich Aerodrome on 5 April, and additional training was received until 24 June.
 From there the squadron departed for France, arriving at Issoudun for additional training on French aircraft.
 Several weeks were spent there before being assigned to the 3d Pursuit Group and transferring to Vaucouleurs Aerodrome.
 There the squadron received French SPAD XIII pursuit planes, then being transferred again to Gengault Aerodrome, Toul where the squadron was reassigned to the 2d Pursuit Group.